X16Community/x16-docs/X16 Reference - Appendix XX - VERA TL866-3G.md

 Image 2: TL866-3G/T48 ICSP header.<br>
 <img src="images/tl866-3g-icsp.png" width="400" />

-Image 3: Schematics for connection between the VERA and the TL866-3G/T48.<br>
+Image 3: Schematics for connection between the VERA board and the TL866-3G/T48.<br>
 <img src="images/tl866-3g-to-vera.png" width="400" />

-## Powering the target component
+## Powering the Target Component

-The VERA board is programmed while mounted in the X16 and powered by the computer's PSU, not by the programmer.
+The VERA board is programmed while it is still mounted in the Commander X16 and will be powered by the computer's PSU, not by the programmer.

-Verify that the wiring is correct, and then connect the X16 to the wall socket.
-Press the computer's power button to ensure that 5V is supplied to to the VERA board.
+Before proceeding with the firmware upgrade, ensure that the wiring is correct.
+Then, connect the Commander X16 to the wall socket and press the computer's power button to ensure that 5V is supplied to the VERA board.

-The VERA's FPGA is held in reset as VERA pin 3 (CRESET_B) is connected to ground.
-This means that you will not get any screen output.
+Please note that the VERA's FPGA is held in reset because VERA pin 3 (CRESET_B) is connected to ground.
+As a result, you will not see any screen output during the upgrade process.

-## Programmer software setup
+## Programmer Software Setup

-Open the Xgpro software and apply the following settings:
+Open the Xgpro software and configure the following settings:

 - Select target chip: W25Q16JV
-- Setup interface: Select ICSP port, uncheck ICSP_VCC_Enable
+- Setup interface: Choose ICSP port and uncheck ICSP_VCC_Enable
-- Click ID Check to verify the connection
+- Click on "ID Check" to verify the connection
     - The response value should be EF 40 15
-    - If not, check the wiring before you proceed
+    - If it is not, double-check the wiring before proceeding

 <img src="images/xgpro-window.png" width="600" />

-## Update procedure
+## Update Procedure

-In the Xgpro software:
+In the Xgpro software, follow these steps:

-- Click Load to load the firmware into the software buffer
+- Click on "Load" to load the firmware into the software buffer
-- Click Prog. to upload the firmware to VERA
+- After loading the firmware into the software buffer, click on "Prog." to upload the firmware to the VERA board.

-When the update is done, press the power button and then disconnect the X16 from the wall socket.
-Remove all wires from the VERA pin header, and the update is done.
+Once the update is complete, press the power button to turn off the Commander X16.
+Then, disconnect the computer from the wall socket.
+Finally, remove all wires from the VERA pin header.

+Congratulations!
+The firmware update for VERA is now complete.